Page last updated:

 Note: Not all services support service keys.
 Some services support credentials through app binding only.

-To allow an app to communicate with a service external to Cloud Foundry, you may need to configure the service to accept connections from your app based on its outbound IP address.
+To allow an app to communicate with a service external to CF, you may need to configure the service to accept connections from your app based on its outbound IP address.

 In your external service configuration, you must do one of the following: